Skip to main content

 • custom_function hook implementation — requires the plugin SDK.

-• Cross-load-mode transactions across hookstruncate, incremental_watermark, append, and upsert now run their destructive + INSERT statements inside prisma.$transaction.
+• Cross-load-mode transactions across hookstruncate, incremental_watermark, append, upsert, and cdc_mirror now run their destructive + INSERT statements inside prisma.$transaction.
 Pre/post hooks still run in their own sessions, so a hook failing after a successful load won’t roll back the load.